PrivacyLx/website/content/post/Compartmentalization.en.md

 happening without investing larges amount of effort?

-All of this thinking made my realize that compartmentalization is actually a like a cat and mouse game.
+All of this thinking made my realize that compartmentalization is actually a cat and mouse game.
 When a cat wishes to stop a mouse from stealing food from a home, the cat needs to attentively watch all possible entrances a mouse could enter from, while the mouse only needs to find one entrance that the cat isn't currently watching.
 This situation is inherently mouse-favored, since the